LeetLLM

 • Symptom: Chat attacks fail, but retrieved pages or tool results trigger actions.
 Cause: Only direct injection was tested.
 Fix: Add indirect and multi-turn trace fixtures.

-• Symptom: JSON is valid, so refund executes.
+• Symptom: JSON is valid, so model promotion executes.
 Cause: Schema validation replaced business authorization.
-Fix: Check identity, ownership, limits, and approval after parsing.
+Fix: Check identity, project membership, eval freshness, target, and approval after parsing.

 • Symptom: Security test blocks nearly all support requests.
 Cause: ASR was measured without FRR.
 Fix: Measure attacks and benign flows together.